aws-samples/aws-get-started-workshop/content/02-base/05-onboard-foundation-team.md

 10. Select the checkbox for each corresponding AWS SSO group based on [Mapping of Functional Roles to AWS SSO Groups]({{< relref "03-set-up-foundation-team-access-control#map-foundation-functional-roles" >}}).
 11. Select **`Add user`**.

-## 2. Onboard Your Foundation Team Members
+## 2. Onboard your foundation team members

 Reach out to each foundation team member to inform them of the context of the email message they received, what they should do next, and what access they have been granted.